 Practical in Demand:

-Despite the high tech, fast paced, global economy of the future, there are some jobs that will never be obsolete.
-These are the hands on, practical arts.
-Tailoring, automotive mechanics, woodworking, and electrical circutry are skills that will never lose their necessity.
+Despite the high tech, fast-paced, global economy of the future, there are some jobs that will never be obsolete.
+These are the hands-on, practical arts.
+Tailoring, automotive mechanics, woodworking, and electrical circuitry are skills that will never lose their necessity.
 Whatever the future holds, we will need people who can cook and those who can build.
-Having a practical skill has lost it’s allure.
-However, it is not only something that will serve your child (and save him money) for the rest of her life, it’s also a recession proof plan.
-When that brag worthy job is outsourced or downsized, your child will still be able to provide for his household.
+Having a practical skill has lost its allure.
+However, it is not only something that will serve your child (and save him money) for the rest of her life, it’s also a recession-proof plan.
+When that brag-worthy job is outsourced or downsized, your teen will still be able to provide for his household.

-This dovetails into the entrepreneurial experience, but adds a high tech twist.
+This dovetails into the entrepreneurial experience but adds a high tech twist.
 The online world has changed how work, education, and life are conducted.
-Having working knowledge of using various programs, apps, and collaborative technologies is an asset for any job seeker.
-Not only will it give you a leg up for the new corporate landscape, but will add to your ability to make a living no matter what life throws at you.
+Having a working knowledge of using various programs, apps, and collaborative technologies is an asset for any job seeker.
+Not only will it give you a leg up for the new corporate landscape, but it will add to your ability to make a living no matter what life throws at you.
 Yes, technology is rapidly changing the hottest app today, could be obsolete before the year is over.
-However, knowing how to learn a new technology and adapt with change will never be obsolete.
+However, knowing how to learn new technology and adapt to change will never be obsolete.

-How are you preparing your older children for life?
+How are you preparing your teen for life?

 Introducing Selling on Etsy Masterclass for Teens